 Resume Tips for College Students and Recent Grads

-Every college student should find time, even though time can be hard to find, to do as many internships as possible, to volunteer, to work on college projects, participate in clubs and organizations on campus, and to participate in activities which will not only help your resume stand out from the crowd, but will provide you with the opportunity to explore options and career paths for the future.
+Even though time can be hard to find, every college student should do as many internships as possible, volunteer, work on college projects, participate in clubs and organizations on campus, and participate in activities which will not only help your resume stand out from the crowd, but will provide you with the opportunity to explore options and career paths for the future.

 Details Count—and Your Gut Is Usually Right